lexman/ex-continuous-processing/README.md

         IdentityFile ~/.ssh/ex-continuous-processing

 We should be able to communicate with github :

-    $ ssh git@github
+    $ ssh git@github.com
-    > bla bla bla
+    > Hi lexman/ex-continuous-processing!
+You've successfully authenticated, but GitHub does not provide shell access.
+    > Connection to github.com closed.

 The odds are that your local repository has not been cloned through ssh.
-That's why we'll add a **remote** called ``publish`` to our git repository in order to be able to push the changes by ssh.
+That's why we'll add a *remote* called ``publish`` to our git repository in order to be able to push the changes by ssh.

     git remote add publish git@github.com:lexman/ex-continuous-processing.git